openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/samples/object_detection/README.md

 ## How to prepare the data

 To run this example, you will need to download the validation part of the [COCO](https://cocodataset.org/).
-The images should be placed in a separate folder, which will be later referred as `<IMAGES_DIR>` and annotation file `instances_val2017.json` later referred as `<ANNOTATION_FILE>`.
+The images should be placed in a separate folder, which will be later referred to as `<IMAGES_DIR>` and the annotation file `instances_val2017.json` later referred to as `<ANNOTATION_FILE>`.
 ## How to Run the example

 1. Launch [Model Downloader](@ref omz_tools_downloader) tool to download `ssd_mobilenet_v1_fpn_coco` model from the Open Model Zoo repository.